ang-uio/Text-Mining/episodes/04-tokenising-text.md

 ## Tokenising Text

 Keypoints:
-- "Tokenisation means to split a string into separate words and punctuation, for example to be able to count them."
+- Tokenisation means to split a string into separate words and punctuation, for example to be able to count them.
-- "Text can be tokenised using a tokeniser, e.g. the punkt tokeniser in NLTK."
+- Text can be tokenised using a tokeniser, e.g. the punkt tokeniser in NLTK.

 ### But first ... importing packages